Bachelor of Applied Science (Aviation)

 - Tuition Fee : Minimum HK$71,680* by 3 (FT) or 4 (PT) instalments

-* $8960 per module, students are required to complete a min. of 8 modules.
+* $8960 per course, students are required to complete a min. of 8 courses.

 |Eligible students for NMTSS only need to pay the tuition fee net of NMTSS.
 After admission, students with outstanding academic performance at sub-degree level will be nominated for OPS and the awardees will receive the scholarship around July/August next year.
 The disbursement of NMTSS and the award of OPS will be subject to the final approval by the Education Bureau (EDB).|

-“The most interesting modules of the programme were “Aviation Industry Project” and “Aviation Safety and Security Systems”.
-These two modules combine science and technology to show me the endless possibilities of the aviation industry and help me plan my career.”
+“The most interesting courses of the programme were “Aviation Industry Project” and “Aviation Safety and Security Systems”.
+These two courses combine science and technology to show me the endless possibilities of the aviation industry and help me plan my career.”

 Graduates may choose to embark on professional careers in airline management, airline operations, airport management, airport operations, airport planning, aviation charter business, aviation consulting, and aviation regulation and safety.